2023 Most Popular Library Science Associate Degree Schools

 Read full report on Library Science at Chippewa Valley Technical College

-Sacramento City College landed the #7 spot in the 2023 rankings for the most popular associate degree library science programs.
-Located in the city of Sacramento, Sacramento City is a public college with a fairly large student population.
+With a ranking of #7, Sacramento City College did quite well on this year’s most popular schools for library science students working on their associate degree.
+Located in the large city of Sacramento, Sacramento City is a public college with a fairly large student population.

 Of the 8 students majoring in library science at Sacramento City, 13% are male and 88% are female.